Ilu (drum)

 An Ilú or Ilu is the Yoruba name for a type of Brazilian wooden folk drum, found characteristically in the northern provinces of Pernambuco and Ceará.

 It has a cylindrical shape with skins at the top and bottom and is normally played with hands.
 It is mostly used in religious rituals, coming usually in three sizes, curved or flat-shaped.
-This make these drums sound slightly different from each other, and to allow performers to play on a standing position.
+This makes these drums sound slightly different from each other, and to allow performers to play on a standing position.
 They are built on a cross-shaped base.

 The same term was earlier used for double-headed barrel-shaped drums, a similar drum from southern Brazil is known as a Tambu.